We do NOT sell or disclose your personal information to others for the purpose of allowing them to direct market their products and services.

 - to provide a quote or negotiate providing services to you or an organisation you represent;

-- if applicable, to conduct any appropriate checks required to facilitate the provision of services on account or to engage you as a supplier, including any appropriate on-going checks; please refer to our Credit Information Management Policy which may also apply;
+- to conduct appropriate checks regarding setting up an account or engaging you as a supplier, including any appropriate on-going checks; our Credit Information Management Policy may apply;

 - to administer and manage the services we provide including our Statutory guarantees or additional warranties we offer;

 - to investigate and manage any complaints; this may involve sharing information with your insurer or person paying your account;

-- if you are applying for a position with O’Brien®, in order to assess your suitability for a type of job or a specific position;
+- if you are applying for a position with O’Brien®, to assess your suitability for the position

-- we may also use or disclose personal information to facilitate our business operations for example managing our IT infrastructure, databases or website, or for statistical and maintenance purposes;
+- we may use or disclose personal information to facilitate our business operations, for example managing our IT infrastructure, databases or website, or for statistical and maintenance purposes;

-Each time you request us to provide you with services, we may send you an email, a SMS or call you by telephone to verify the order and confirm details of the goods or services requested and otherwise for the purposes of communication with you in relation to any goods or services you may have requested.
-We also may send to you email communications from time to time regarding any technical, administrative or legal notices, our products and service that we consider essential.
-As these are not commercial electronic messages, you are not able to unsubscribe from these notices.
+3.2 Email and Text: We may send you an email, SMS or call you via telephone to verify orders, confirm details of the goods or services requested, and for purposes of communication in relation to any goods or services being provided.
+We may send you email communications from time to time regarding any technical, administrative or legal notices, our products and service that we consider essential.
+As these are not commercial electronic messages, you are unable to unsubscribe from these notices.

-You consent to us using your personal information to send you marketing messages by mail, email, SMS and telephone about related services which may be of interest to you on an ongoing basis.
-You are able to unsubscribe from these notices, by following the instructions on the relevant messages or by contacting our Privacy Officer, whose details appear below.
+3.3 Direct Marketing: You consent to us using your personal information to send you marketing messages by mail, email, SMS and telephone about related services which may be of interest to you on an ongoing basis.
+You can unsubscribe from these notices by following the instructions on the relevant messages or by contacting our Privacy Officer.

-4. How you can access your personal information or a seek a correction of it
+4. How you can access or correct your personal information

-- If any of the personal information we hold about you is inaccurate, incomplete or out-of-date, please contact us immediately and we will take reasonable steps to correct this information or, if necessary, we will discuss alternative action with you.
+4.3 If any of the personal information we hold about you is inaccurate, incomplete or out-of-date, please contact our Privacy Officer and we will take reasonable steps to correct this information or, if necessary, we will discuss alternative action with you.

-If you have a compliant or a concern in relation to your privacy, please write to our Privacy Officer.
-Details follow.
+If you have a compliant or a concern in relation to your privacy, please write to our Privacy Officer at email@example.com or

 O’Brien Glass Industries Limited